Assouad, Fano, and Le Cam with Interaction: A Unifying Lower Bound Framework and Characterization for Bandit Learnability: Application to Interactive Decision Making: Bandit Learnability and Beyond

-\end{theorem} As a corollary, for any $T$-round algorithm to achieve $\Delta T$-regret, it is necessary to have $T=\Omega(\estp{2\Delta})$.
-Combining the constrained DEC lower bound, we have shown that a bounded $\DV{\cM}$ and controlled DEC are both \emph{necessary} for learning in $\cM$.
+\end{corollary} } That is, for any algorithm to achieve $\Delta T$-regret, it is necessary to have $T=\Omega(\estp{2\Delta})$.
+Combining this with \cref{thm:decc-lower-demo}, we conclude that boundedness of both the DEC and the \ddim is necessary for learning with any model class $\cM$.\loose

-Further, for any \emph{reward-maximization} problem $\cM$ (\cref{example:rew-obs}), \dct~also provides a upper bound on learning $\cM$ on its own, though with an exponential gap against the lower bound. \begin{theorem} Suppose that $\cM$ is an instance of \emph{reward-maximization} problem (\cref{example:rew-obs}).
-Then there is an algorithm that achieves with probability at least $1-\delta$
+\paragraph{Upper bounds based on the \ddim.} We now complement \cref{prop:lower-log-p} by showing that for any reward maximization instance of the DMSO setting (\cref{example:rew-obs}), boundedness of the \ddim alone is also sufficient to derive \emph{upper bounds} on the sample complexity of learning.
+The caveat is that while the lower bound is logarithmic in $\DV{\cM}$, the upper bound will be polynomial. \begin{theorem}[\Ddim upper bound] Consider the reward maximization task (\cref{example:rew-obs}).
+There exists an algorithm that for any class $\cM$ and $\Delta>0$, ensures that with probability at least $1-\delta$,